Fusion Teas

 For straightforward suggestions, try these:

-Enjoy the full-bodied Tiger Chai Black Tea with classic pound cake, brownies, cinnamon baked goods, unflavored cheesecake and apple muffins.
+Enjoy the full-bodied Rajah Reserve Chai with classic pound cake, brownies, cinnamon baked goods, unflavored cheesecake, and apple muffins.

 Are floral notes your favorite?

-Try Very Velvet Oolong or Harmony Tulsi Herbal Tea which are both delightful with lavender shortbread and macarons.
-Pair light floral teas with rich brownies: the lightness of the tea compliments the richness of the brownies perfectly.
+Try Very Velvet Oolong with lavender shortbread and macarons.
+Pair light floral teas with rich brownies: the lightness of the tea complements the richness of the brownies perfectly.

 Pairing tea with chocolate is a world of exploration.